Richard West (journalist): Life and career

 Born in London, West attended Marlborough College before his national service spell in Trieste awakened a lifelong interest in Yugoslavia.

 Starting off his journalistic career at the Manchester Guardian, West became a foreign correspondent in Yugoslavia, Africa, Central America and Indochina.
 Described by Neal Ascherson as the "paragon of the independent journalist for his generation", he would spend much of the next two decades in Vietnam, Africa and eastern Europe, where he was codenamned Agent Friday by Communist Poland's secret police.
 Among his books are The Making of the Prime Minister (with Anthony Howard), An English Journey (1981) and Tito and the Rise and Fall of Yugoslavia (1995).
 Along with Patrick Marnham and Auberon Waugh, West was one of three signatories to a letter to The Times that called for a British monument to honour those repatriated as a result of the Yalta Conference; it was eventually erected in 1986.

 Personal life and death

 He was the grandson of the classics scholar Walter Leaf and the great-grandson of poet John Addington Symonds, and was married to the Irish journalist Mary Kenny.
-His sons, Patrick West and Ed West, are both journalists, and Richard was the first cousin of the actor Timothy West.
+His sons are journalists Patrick West and Ed West.
+Richard West was a first cousin of the actor Timothy West.

 West died in Deal, Kent, where he had lived since 1998, on 25 April 2015, aged 84.